 Another hate site, Passenger Shaming, was created

-A similar site on Instagram, called Passenger Shaming, was started in 2013 by a former airlines flight attendant, who goes by the name Shawn Kathleen.
+A similar site on Instagram, called Passenger Shaming, was started in 2013 by a former airlines flight attendant, Shawn Kathleen Howard, who goes by the name Shawn Kathleen.
 This site encourages people to secretly photograph or video airline passengers doing things that could be considered inappropriate or highly unusual and to post those images online for “shaming” purposes.

-The podophobic mentality of Kathleen is pretty obvious.
+The podophobic mentality of Howard is pretty obvious.
 In a 2014 interview with the Chicago Tribune, she was asked, “What are some of the bad behaviors you’ve seen that are on display on Passenger Shaming?”

 Her reply, “A lot of bare feet.
 That’s my thing I can’t stand.
 I don’t get it.
 I don’t get how it’s possible that someone would take off their shoes and socks — shoes are OK; we want you to be comfy — but I don’t understand how a person thinks bare feet are OK.
 They’re not OK, period.”